schteve/advent_of_code_2021/README.md

     * Use only features of the latest version of stable Rust.
     * No unsafe code.
 3. Learn or practice features of the Rust language where the solutions present an opportunity, even if it's not the ideal fit for the situation.
 4. Create efficient solutions.
-Without knowing hte puzzles, I would like to have all solutions execute within 1 second total.
+Without knowing the puzzles, I would like to have all solutions execute within 1 second total.
 I usually choose good structure over optimization, but for days when the solution takes a long time to run the optimization may become a priority.
 5. Use few external crates, relying mainly on the standard library.

 # Building and running